 Of course, healthcare is and should remain largely a national competence.
 Healthcare systems across Europe vary dramatically, reflecting different historical experiences and cultural preferences.
 Some are centralised, some are federal, some are local, some are administered by social insurance companies, some countries have a private healthcare industry, others limit healthcare to the public sector.
 These often-fundamental differences make cooperation, and certainly convergence, in Europe difficult.

 But, as in other areas, protecting European strategic sovereignty in health does not require a centralised solution.
 It just requires European-level efforts that can serve as a forum for cooperation and setting standards, act as a force multiplier for national efforts, and ensure much-needed European solidarity.
 European populations agree.
 According to a 2017 Eurobarometer Survey, 60 per cent of Europeans support greater EU engagement in health issues.
-Forthcoming ECFR surveys show that policy professionals in every member state overwhelmingly support a greater EU role on health policy, except in Poland, Hungary, and the Czech Republic.
+ECFR surveys show that policy professionals in every member state overwhelmingly support a greater EU role on health policy, except in Poland, Hungary, and the Czech Republic.

 This paper seeks to lay out a concept of European health sovereignty and to propose some European-level efforts that can increase the capacity of EU member states to protect their populations in the face of increased competition over health issues.